ASSAGROUP/hrm/README.md

-# Bhojpur HRM - Huamn Resource Management
+# Bhojpur HRM - Human Resource Management

 The Bhojpur HRM is a software-as-a-service product used for Human Resource Management based on Bhojpur.NET Platform for application delivery.